CoTKR: Chain-of-Thought Enhanced Knowledge Rewriting for Complex Knowledge Graph Question Answering

 \section{Acknowledgments}

 This work is partially supported by National Nature Science Foundation of China under No. U21A20488, by the project "Key Laboratory of rich-media Digital Publishing Content Organization and Knowledge Service Open Fund-Research on Knowledge-enhanced Training Techinques of Large Language Model" No. ZD2024-04/01, by the EPSRC project OntoEm (EP/Y017706/1), and by Southeast University-China Mobile Research Institute Joint Innovation Center.
+It is funded by Southeast University-China Mobile Research Institute Joint Innovation Center.
 We thank the Big Data Computing Center of Southeast University for providing the facility support on the numerical calculations in this paper.
 ChatGPT was used to enhance the readability of some of the text and improve the language of this paper, after the content was first added manually.
 All material was then checked manually before submission.